Veteran Services Office

 VA Work-Study Program

 The VA Work-Study program at CCRI is an opportunity for student veterans to maintain part-time employment while pursuing their college education.
 Students serving in the program will work out of one of the four Veteran Services Office located at each of the four campuses.
 Work-Study Partners act as liaisons between the VA, CCRI and veterans in pursuit of their education.
 A Work-Study Partner might, for example, handle paperwork, field questions both over the phone or in person, disseminate pertinent information to veterans throughout the school and organize student veteran events.
+During COVID, the program is virtual and will be focusing strengthening the Student Veterans of America chapter at CCRI.

 VA Work-Study Eligibility: